M-Chris/object-string-replacer/README.md

 # object-string-replacer

+No need for a massive template libraries anymore, this is less than < 9kb!

-A set of functions for manipulating strings and objects.
+Here's a set of functions for manipulating strings and objects, in a simple effective way; for use with templating, strings from the DB etc..
 It includes functionality for extracting keys from a string, getting values from a complex object using a path, and replacing tokens in a string using data from an object.

 The package also provides options for using fallback values in case the desired keys are missing.
 These functions make it easy to work with templates and dynamic data, and are useful in a variety of applications such as generating dynamic content, creating reports, and more.

 [![npm version](https://badge.fury.io/js/object-string-replacer.svg)](https://badge.fury.io/js/object-string-replacer)
 [![Build Status](https://travis-ci.org/M-Chris/object-string-replacer.svg?branch=master)](https://travis-ci.org/M-Chris/object-string-replacer)

 ## Installation